The Diada – Catalonia’s National Day

 Rallies like you’ve never seen

 The Diada, celebrated on September 11th, is Catalonia’s National day.
-It commemorates the fall of Barcelona on 11 September 1714, at the end of the War of the Spanish Succession.
-Catalans have since then commemorated this day as the day they lost their liberties and the institutions of the Catalan-Aragonese Confederation.
-This was formalised with the Spanish Nueva Planta decrees, who abolished the institutions, privileges and the ancient charters of the Crown of Aragon.
+It commemorates the fall of Barcelona on September 11th, 1714, at the end of the War of Spanish Succession.
+The Catalan people have since then commemorated this day as the day they lost their liberties and the institutions of the Catalan-Aragonese Confederation.
+This was formalised with the Spanish Nueva Planta decrees, which abolished the institutions, privileges and the ancient charters of the Crown of Aragon.

-Nowadays, the Diada has been converted in a popular, festive and pacific rally in favour of Catalan independence.
-Since 2012, monster-sized demonstrations have filled Barcelona’s streets and Catalonia alike.
-Every year, more than a million demonstrators take the streets.
+Nowadays, the Diada has become a popular, festive and peaceful day, on which people rally in favour of Catalan independence.
+Since 2012, massive demonstrations have filled Barcelona and Catalonia’s streets.
+Every year, more than a million demonstrators take to the streets.
 In 2013, people formed a large chain from Catalonia’s border in the south to the Spanish state border in the north, holding their hands together for over 400 kms (250 miles).
-Read more about in the underlying sections!
+Read more about in the sections below!